Yamana Gold Inc. (AUY) vs. Its Peers: A Comparison

 AUY) stock’s latest price update

-Yamana Gold Inc. (NYSE: AUY)’s stock price has increased by 1.36 compared to its previous closing price of 5.14.
-Despite this, the company has seen a loss of -2.80% in its stock price over the last five trading days.
+Yamana Gold Inc. (NYSE: AUY)’s stock price has decreased by -1.45 compared to its previous closing price of 5.51. however, the company has experienced a 5.64% increase in its stock price over the last five trading days.
 The Wall Street Journal reported on 05/31/22 that Gold Fields Buys Canada’s Yamana in $6.7 Billion Deal

 AUY’s Market Performance

-Yamana Gold Inc. (AUY) has experienced a -2.80% fall in stock performance for the past week, with a -8.44% drop in the past month, and a -7.30% drop in the past quarter.
-The volatility ratio for the week is 2.92%, and the volatility levels for the past 30 days are at 2.39% for AUY.
-The simple moving average for the last 20 days is -1.73% for AUY stock, with a simple moving average of 2.39% for the last 200 days.
+Yamana Gold Inc. (AUY) has seen a 5.64% rise in stock performance for the week, with a -2.51% decline in the past month and a -3.38% plunge in the past quarter.
+The volatility ratio for the week is 2.89%, and the volatility levels for the past 30 days are at 2.49% for AUY.
+The simple moving average for the last 20 days is 2.94% for AUY stock, with a simple moving average of 6.65% for the last 200 days.

 Analysts’ Opinion of AUY